 - A pericoronal abscess typically develops around the crown of a tooth that hasn't fully broken through the gums (such as an impacted wisdom tooth).

-Both tooth and gum abscesses are caused by bacterial infections in the mouth, explains the NHS.
+Both tooth and gum abscesses are caused by germs in the mouth, explains the NHS.
 Periodontal abscesses in particular often occur as a complication of untreated gum or periodontal disease, as the Government of Alberta explains.
-When a person has periodontal disease, the gums pull away from the teeth, creating pockets that allow for bacterial growth.
+When a person has periodontal disease, the gums pull away from the teeth, creating pockets that capture germs and allow them to grow.
 Tartar and food can get stuck in these pockets, leading to the development of pus.
 If the pus can't drain from these pockets, an abscess can form.
-Often, an abscess is accompanied by inflammation, swelling and pain, according to the NIH.
-Left untreated, it's possible for the infection to spread to other areas of the body, too.

 When evaluating an abscess, your dentist will take note of your symptoms and will likely take panoramic X-rays to determine the source of the infection, notes the BMJ.